muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 [Syntax_Abstract](Muldis_Object_Notation_Syntax_Abstract.md); see that plus [Semantics](Muldis_Object_Notation_Semantics.md) for further context.

-The MUON Perl-hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the Perl programming language, such as because they collectively are part of a single process of a Perl virtual
+The MUON Perl hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the Perl programming language, such as because they collectively are part of a single process of a Perl virtual